Food Truck Wedding Catering

 If your event is hosted or you are paying for everyone’s food, click the Get Started button at the top of the page or this link to fill out your information: food truck catering.
 Check "host" for “Who’s Paying?” and make sure to select “Wedding/Rehearsal Dinner” as your occasion.
 This will direct you to a wedding catering expert at Roaming Hunger.

-14. What is a “retainer fee” and how much is it?
+14. Do you need a deposit and how much is it?

-Our retainer fee (which is typical for other weddings services) gets us started researching catering options for you.
+Our $500 deposit (which is typical for other weddings services) gets us started researching catering options for you.
 It will be applied to the overall cost of your food truck catering - it is not an additional charge.

 15. How soon should I expect food truck menus from Roaming Hunger after I retain its services?